wp-plugins/wp-spreadplugin/readme.txt

 == Changelog ==

+= 3.7.5b =
+* Added new integrated designer shop called confomat (by spreadshirt)
+* This is a beta release!

 = 3.7.3 =
 * Bugfix: On some newly created shops, the articles didn't get loaded completly.
 * Bugfix: Error when reading articles with category definded.